JoonaHa/SpotifyPlaylistToLiked/README.md

 # SpotifyPlaylistToLiked
-Import any of your playlists to your library or 'Liked Songs' while keeping the original order.
+Import any of your playlists to 'Your library' to the  'Liked Songs' section while keeping the original order of songs.
-The need for this arise when Spotfy changed from 'Starred tracks' to the 'Your library' and 'Liked songs' system.
+The need for this arise when Spotify changed from 'Starred tracks' to the 'Your library' and 'Liked songs' system.
-I needed to import Starred tracks to my library in the original adding order.
+I needed to import Starred tracks to Liked songs in the original adding order.

-This Python-projects solves it by improting the songs from a chosen playlist while adding a timeout while adding indidual songs.
+This Python-projects solves it by improting the songs from a chosen playlist while adding a timeout between songs.
 The default timeout is 1 second, because the Spotify-API timestamps only support one second precision.

 **You need to register for Spotify Web-Api by registering an app at [My Dashboard](https://developer.spotify.com/dashboard/applications)**